MeasureAuthoringTool/madie-design-system/README.md

-# qpp-style
+# @madie/madie-design-system

 Shared style guide across the QPP program.

-This repository houses `qpp-style`, a shared style guide/library for the QPP program. `qpp-style` was built on top of bootstrap.
+This repository houses `@madie/madie-design-system`, a shared style guide/library for the QPP program. `@madie/madie-design-system` was built on top of bootstrap.

-The purpose of `qpp-style` is to provide assets such as CSS, SCSS, JS, images and fonts to design a site with the visual style of `qpp.cms.gov`.
+The purpose of `madie/madie-design-system` is to provide assets such as CSS, SCSS, JS, images and fonts to design a site with the visual style of `madie`.
 This allows multiple sites built in separate repositories and with different languages to share a global style without repeating styling code.
 The qpp-style library is primarily distributed on the node/npm ecosystem.

 ## System Requirements